TheFisher1/3d-tetris/README.md

 ### Further add-ons
 This project is intended to be a simple 3d tetris game, but can be further developed - through WASM it can be exported to a Browser.
 As for the game logic, new tetrominoes as well as new interesting forms can be can be included.
-I have stuck to the original game, however one can advance it, should they want, in any direction.
+I have stuck to the original game, however, one can advance it, should they want, in any direction.